 3. This prevents the lanolin from stripping away from the rug, an issue found in most chemically dyed rugs.

+4. Hand-knotted Chobi rugs are not entirely made by hands.
+In some cases, a handheld drill gun is used which helps shoot pieces of wool through the backing.
 Afghan Rugs that are larger in shape and size, are made through big machines known as power looms.
 If your Chobi rug has more details on its back, it is likely that the rug is of great quality.

 Types of Chobi Rugs to Style Home